databrickslabs/dbldatagen/README.md

 If necessary, set `PYSPARK_PYTHON` and `PYSPARK_DRIVER_PYTHON` to point to correct versions of Python.

-Run  `make install tests` from the main project directory to run the unit tests.
+Run  `make tests` from the main project directory to run the unit tests.

 ## Using the Project
 To use the project, the generated wheel should be installed in your Python notebook as a wheel based library